 Full payment must be received by the submission deadline.
 Entries submitted without the appropriate submission fee will not be eligible for judging.
 Payments are only accepted online.

-All finalists are also nominated for People’s Choice, a winner in each category will be chosen by the general public.
-Voting will take place from April 6 to May 5, 2017, on awards.azuremagazine.com
+All finalists are considered for the People’s Choice selection, decided by the general public.
+Voting will take place from April 20 to May 19, 2023.

-Each project is evaluated on its own merits according to the following criteria:
+Each project is evaluated on its own merits according to the following four criteria:

 - Aesthetics – Is the design contemporary, visually and intellectually stimulating?
 Does it provoke curiosity, have the capacity to uplift spirits or simply delight?

 - Function – How well does it serve its intended use?
 Does it effectively resolve problems?

 - Creativity – Does it incorporate a unique approach, use a new medium or materials?
 Is it technologically innovative, forward-looking?

 - Social and Environmental Responsibility – Does it make respectful use of materials and resources?
 Does it possess a long life span?
 Does it contain recycled materials and/or can it be recycled?
 Does it provide a social benefit?